webchick/webchick.tech/cm5qekqmo000k0al8b7iz3zgs.md

 Here are a few avenues to think about:

 * Can you package your knowledge up into an online course subscription that you sell?
-(And also offer to deliver in-person to teams.)
+Esp. on a platform like LinkedIn Learning or Udemy that has existing “reach.”
+(You can also then offer to deliver this training in-person to teams as a service offering.)

 * Can you offer a recurring annual “refresher training” for your customers to get them up to speed on major changes in your industry / new versions of software they use?